4s6ggs/icom-icm710-vfo/README.md

 Before connecting the controller, verify the radio's remote-control settings.

-Check:
+The controller requires the correct:

 ```text
 REMT-ID
 REMT-IF
 ```

-The `REMT-ID` must match the Radio ID entered in the application.
+The `REMT-ID` is the Radio ID used by the controller.

 ---